0xM4sk/sgr-deep-research-local/README.md

 ## 🤝 Usage

 Both versions are compatible and use the same configuration format.
 For local setups on small models (<8B), the streaming version with LiteLLM + Ollama is recommended.

-Removed Modules
-- The experimental `sgr_streaming_ec/` (error‑corrected streaming) module has been removed to simplify the codebase and focus on the main streaming path.

 ---